 - ‘It was one of those March days when the sun shines hot and the wind blows cold: when it is summer in the light, and winter in the shade‘ is a quotation from Great Expectations (Chapter 54).

 This quotation sets the scene at the beginning of a cold March day in which Pip, Herbert, and Startop pick up Provis (the codename for Abel Magwitch) in order to aid his escape from England.
-They have planned for him to flee by boat, setting out from London’s Temple area and sailing through a crowded River Thames to pick up Magwitch at Mill Pond stairs, just east of the Tower of London, and thereon to the Kent estuary, where boats for the European continent depart.
+The three have planned for the fugitive to flee by boat, setting out from London’s Temple area and sailing through a crowded River Thames to pick him up at Mill Pond stairs, just east of the Tower of London, and thereon to the Kent estuary, where boats for the European continent depart.

 It was one of those March days when the sun shines hot and the wind blows cold: when it is summer in the light, and winter in the shade.
 We had our pea-coats with us, and I took a bag.
 Of all my worldly possessions I took no more than the few necessaries that filled the bag.
 Where I might go, what I might do, or when I might return, were questions utterly unknown to me; nor did I vex my mind with them, for it was wholly set on Provis’s safety.
 I only wondered for the passing moment, as I stopped at the door and looked back, under what altered circumstances I should next see those rooms, if ever.